EGAdams/SMOL_AI/smol_dev/late_night_wed.md

 #### Description

-This test case verifies that the `mode1P1Score` method updates the score for player 1 and increments the games if player 1 has more than 3 points and the difference between player 1's points and player 2's points is more than 1.
+This test case verifies that the `playerOneScore` method updates the score for player 1 and increments the games if player 1 has more than 3 points and the difference between player 1's points and player 2's points is more than 1.

 ### `TestMode1P1Score_4Points`